tailwindlabs/prettier-plugin-tailwindcss/README.md

 ## Compatibility with other Prettier plugins

+**Note: when using Prettier v3.0 compatability with external plugins does not currently work.
+We're actively working to rectify this situation.**

 This plugin uses Prettier APIs that can only be used by one plugin at a time, making it incompatible with other Prettier plugins implemented the same way.
 To solve this we've added explicit per-plugin workarounds that enable compatibility with the following Prettier plugins:

 - `@prettier/plugin-pug`